-The committee responsible for the selection procedure can assess the responses given by the students admitted to the Master's Degree Course to identify any specific deficits in the subject areas provided for in the test.
-With the goal of eliminating any educational deficits, the Master's Degree Course Council provides for preparatory integrative teaching activities to be held within the timeframe specified by article 16 of the University Regulations.
-These activities must be successfully completed by students with deficits.
+The Committee responsible for the selection procedure can assess the responses given by the students admitted to the Master's Degree Course to identify any specific deficiencies in the subject areas provided for in the admission test.
+With the goal of overcoming any educational debts, the Course Council provides for integrative preparatory teaching activities to be held within the timeframe specified by article 16 of the University Regulations.
+These activities must be successfully completed by students with debts.